IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

 }
 ```

-After that, you will need to bind yourself to the `onDataPreLoad` output in order to make an appropriate request for the current virtualization state.
-In the event handler, you will basically have to determine whether to make a new request to the data source, or return data from the cached data structure.
+Additionally, you have to subscribe to the `onDataPreLoad` output, so that you can provide the data needed by the grid when it tries to display a different chunk, rather than the currently loaded one.
+In the event handler, you have to determine whether to fetch new data or return data, that's already cached locally.

 ```typescript
 public handlePreLoad() {